apocas/restai/README.md

 # restai

-RESTAI is a simple generic REST API that allows to create embeddings for a lot of data types and then interact with them using a LLM.
+RESTAI is a simple generic REST API that allows to create embeddings from multiple datatypes and then interact with them using a LLM.
 This LLM may be an OpenAI based model, llamacpp, gpt4all or any other LLM supported by langchain.

 ## Details
 ### Embeddings
 * Create embeddings from your data.
-You are able to ingest data by uploading files ou directly parsing URLs.
+You are able to ingest data by uploading files ou directly parsing an URL content.
 * You may [pick whatever](modules/embeddings.py) embeddings model thats supported by langchain, cloud based (ex: Openai) or private (HuggingFace model).

 ### Loaders